-Developed understanding of existing market offerings their strengths, weaknesses and potential to be surpassed.
+Developed understanding of existing market offerings: their strengths, weaknesses and potential to be surpassed.

 A deeper understanding of potential applications, market requirements, constraints and competitive technologies/solutions/products.
-Research conducted through a combination of data gathering techniques (primary and secondary) to validate and verify the market.
+Research is conducted through a combination of data gathering techniques (primary and secondary) to validate and verify the market.

 Developed product hypotheses from technology and market data analysis that align with identified market shortfalls.
-This may include initial identification of targeted customer segments.
+This may include the initial identification of targeted customer segments.

-Commercialisation analysis, with a heavy focus on primary research, that considers both current market conditions and forecasted future requirements.
+Commercialisation analysis, with a heavy focus on primary research that considers both current market conditions and forecasted future requirements.